Ethinylestradiol/etonogestrel

-Ethinylestradiol/etonogestrel, sold under the brand names NuvaRing among others, is a hormonal vaginal ring used for birth control and to improve menstrual symptoms.
+Ethinylestradiol/etonogestrel, sold under the brand name Nuvaring among others, is a hormonal vaginal ring used for birth control and to improve menstrual symptoms.
 It contains ethinylestradiol, an estrogen, and etonogestrel, a progestin.
 It is used by insertion into the vagina.
 Pregnancy occurs in about 0.3% of women with perfect use and 9% of women with typical use.

 Common side effects include irregular vaginal bleeding, nausea, sore breasts, vaginitis, mood changes, and headache.
 Rare but serious side effects may include blood clots, toxic shock syndrome, anaphylaxis, gallstones, and liver problems.
 Use is not recommended in those who both smoke and are over the age of 35.
 While use in pregnancy is not recommended, such use has not been found to be harmful to the baby.
 Use during breastfeeding is typically not recommended as it may decrease the milk supply.
 It mainly works by decreasing gonadotropins thereby stopping ovulation.

 The combination was approved for medical use in the United States in 2001.
 It is available as a generic medication in the United Kingdom.
-In 2020, it was the 194th most commonly prescribed medication in the United States, with more than 2 million prescriptions.
+In 2023, it was the 170th most commonly prescribed medication in the United States, with more than 2 million prescriptions.

 Medical use

 The ring is placed into the vagina for a three-week period, then removal of the ring for one week, during which the user will experience a menstrual period.
 The break week is comparable to the placebo week for combined oral birth control pills ("the Pill"), and the birth control effect is maintained during this period.
 Extended use regimens (seven-week, quarterly, or annual) involving back-to-back use of (2, 4, or 17) rings have been studied in clinical trials, but are not currently approved.

 Insertion of the ring is comparable to insertion of other vaginal rings.
-The muscles of the vagina keep NuvaRing securely in place, even during exercise or sex.
+The muscles of the vagina keep Nuvaring securely in place, even during exercise or sex.
 Women can check the birth control ring periodically with their finger.
-In rare instances, NuvaRing may fall out during sexual intercourse, while straining before or during a bowel movement, or while removing a tampon.
+In rare instances, Nuvaring may fall out during sexual intercourse, while straining before or during a bowel movement, or while removing a tampon.

 In the case of accidental expulsion, the manufacturer recommends rinsing the ring with lukewarm water before reinserting.
 If not done correctly, the risk of pregnancy is increased.
 Birth control efficacy is reduced if the ring is removed, accidentally expelled, or left outside of the vagina for more than three hours.
 If left outside of the vagina for more than three hours, the device is to be rinsed and reinserted immediately.
 If this occurs, the manufacturer recommends that a backup method of birth control be used until the ring has been used continuously for a subsequent seven days.